johanasplund/coffeefuck/README.md

 # Coffeefuck
 This is a [Brainfuck](http://esolangs.org/wiki/Brainfuck) interpreter written in Coffeescript.
+An interactive version can be found [here](http://johanasplund.github.io/brainfuck).

 Johan Asplund
 ## Usage